-Additionally, Medek prohibits prescribing certain anticonvulsants such as Gabapentin, anti-anxiety medications, and anti-depressants, Elective medications include those that treat erectile dysfunction, hair loss, and obesity.
+Additionally, prescriptions are prohibited for certain anticonvulsants such as Gabapentin, anti-anxiety medications, and anti-depressants, Elective medications include those that treat erectile dysfunction, hair loss, and obesity.

 Can I get a written prescription, so I can send it to Canada, or an on-line pharmacy?

 Unfortunately, not.
-The Medek Providers are only able to electronically send prescriptions to pharmacies within the U.S. The chosen pharmacy must be verifiable.
-We are unable to email or mail prescriptions to Canadian pharmacies, mail-order pharmacies, or online pharmacies.
+Providers are only able to electronically send prescriptions to pharmacies within the U.S. The chosen pharmacy must be verifiable.
+They are unable to email or mail prescriptions to Canadian pharmacies, mail-order pharmacies, or online pharmacies.

 Can I get a prescription for medical equipment like wheelchairs, C-Pap, oxygen tanks?

-As a general rule, our Providers cannot prescribe these medical items because of the monitoring, follow-up and some in-person physical assessments, they require
+As a general rule, Providers cannot prescribe these medical items because of the monitoring, follow-up and some in-person physical assessments they require

 Am I able to get birth control pills prescribed?